-In addition to the key property of generalization, a "good" learning algorithm should also be stable: $f_S$ should depend continuously on the training set S. In particular, changing one of the training points should affect less and less the solution as n goes to infinity.
+In addition to the key property of generalization, a "good" learning algorithm should also be stable: f_S should depend continuously on the training set S. In particular, changing one of the training points should affect less and less the solution as n goes to infinity.
+Stability is a good requirement for the learning problem and, in fact, for any mathematical problem.
+We open here a small parenthesis on stability and well-posedness.